Want to beat Anxiety and Addiction? Here’s what I know from 36 years in practice.

 It may also be that autism is, in part, a GABA disorder.
 Read this for more.

 Clearly, the underlying issues have to be dealt with.
 “Stress Management” takes on a new level of urgency when addiction is involved.
-For those of us dealing with anxiety and addition, panic attacks, insomnia and short tempers, the need is great to do a “life review” and get our house in order quickly.

 - Passion Flower is my top choice for GABA support for most people, including children (not babies).
 Here’s the one I sell in alcohol or glycerite tincture form.
-I prefer the glycerine as it tastes OK.
+I prefer the glycerine extract as it tastes OK.
 It is sweet enough to take straight without water.
 (Good for the middle of the night or the freeway).
 As a liquid, you can dose the number of drops you need better than taking a whole pill which may be too strong for taking the edge off that trip to the vet.

 - L- Theanine, away from food, can be stabilizing.